hazalDK/physio-tracker/README.md

 1. Create and configure environment variables:

-   Create a `.env` file in the frontend project root with the following variables:
+   Configure the `.env` file in the frontend project root with the following variables:

    ```
    API_URL=http://192.168.68.111:8000
    # Replace 192.168.x.x with your actual IP address from the step above
    # Do NOT use localhost as it won't work when testing on physical devices
-   # Add any other required environment variables
    ```

 2. Install dependencies: